 How much protein is in one patty?

 Protein is important to keep our muscles strong, and it helps us stay fuller longer.
-Depending on which vegetables you use, one of these Protein-Powered Veggie Burgers patty packs 150 calories, 14 grams carbohydrates, and 14 grams of protein!
+Depending on what meat you choose, these patties packs in 180 calories, 13 grams carbohydrates, and 20 grams of protein!